 Finish creating the stream

-The last step in creating a stream is to name the stream and then click the Create button.
+The last step in creating a stream is to name the stream and then click Create.

-After you click the Create button, you'll be redirected to the stream view where you can see the stream you just created.
+After you click Create, you'll be redirected to the stream view where you can see the stream you just created.

 Edit a stream

-If you want to edit the stream, click the Edit, button below your stream tabs.
+If you want to edit the stream, click Edit below your stream tabs.

 Delete a stream